sainaen/hypothetical.me/content/post/2018-01-10_reverse_shell_in_bash.md

 $ some_cmd 1>file 2>&1
 ```

-When you execute `0>&1`, you are assigning to stdin the stdout’s fd, which is at that point a socket.
-There’s almost no difference if you do it the other way around `0<&1`&#8239;---&thinsp;that’s still `stdin := stdout (== socket)`.
+When we execute `0>&1`, we’re assigning to stdin the stdout’s fd, which is at that point is a socket.
+It doesn’t change almost anything if we do it the other way around: `0<&1`&#8239;---&thinsp;it’s still `stdin := stdout`.
 The only difference is that `>` checks if a target is available for writing and `<` tests for reading.
 Our socket is bidirectional, so it passes both.

 ## Summary